List on Bids44 →

 Essential Checks

-- Test front and back cameras.
-Open the camera app, switch between all lenses (wide, ultrawide, telephoto), record a short video, and check for dust spots, focus issues, or OIS wobble.
+6. Test Front and Back Cameras: Open the Camera app.
+Test all lenses (main, ultrawide, telephoto), switch to the front camera, and record a short video.
+Look for dust spots, focus issues, or OIS wobble.

-- Verify Face ID works on the first try.
-Go to Settings > Face ID & Passcode and attempt to set up Face ID.
-If it fails, the module might be damaged.
+7. Verify Face ID: Go to Settings > Face ID & Passcode and try setting up Face ID.
+Ensure it works quickly and accurately on the first attempt.

-- Check for water damage.
-Remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white/silver sticker (Liquid Contact Indicator).
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight inside the slot.
+Look for a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks

 THE SCREEN REPLACEMENT DETECTOR: On iPhones, go to Settings > General > About.
-If “Parts and Service History” shows “Unknown Part” next to Display, the screen was replaced with a non-original part.
-This means True Tone might not work (test this separately) and the display quality could be compromised.
-Expect a ₹5,000-10,000 discount if found.
+Look for “Parts and Service History.”
+If it shows “Unknown Part” next to “Display,” the screen was replaced with a non-original part.
+This also means True Tone is disabled and the screen quality might be inferior.
+Factor in a ₹20,000-₹30,000 cost if you want an original display.

-THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille was likely replaced—often after water damage.
+THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom with a flashlight.
+Do the same for the earpiece grille.
+If the mesh is perfectly clean and new-looking but the rest of the phone has typical wear, it’s suspicious.
 Original meshes accumulate micro-dust that can’t be fully cleaned.
-This could indicate a ₹2,000-5,000 repair risk for the speaker.
+A suspiciously clean mesh often indicates a replaced grille, sometimes after water damage.
+A full speaker replacement if damaged could be ₹4,000-₹6,000.

 Common Scams to Watch For (India 2026)

-iCloud Account Lock: The phone looks perfectly fine, but after a factory reset, it asks for the previous owner’s Apple ID or Google account (Activation Lock).
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure it’s truly unlocked before you pay.
+iCloud Account Lock (Activation Lock): This is perhaps the most common scam.
+The phone looks clean and functional, but after a factory reset, it asks for the previous owner’s Apple ID and password.
+If you can’t get past this, the phone is a brick.
+ALWAYS insist the seller factory resets the device in front of you and completes the initial setup to confirm it’s unlocked before you pay.

-Frankenstein Phone: This is a mix of parts from multiple units.
-The “Parts and Service History” section (Settings > General > About) will show multiple “Unknown Part” entries across different categories (display, battery, camera, etc.).
-This indicates extensive third-party repairs with potentially unreliable components.
+Frankenstein Phone: This is a device assembled from parts of multiple broken units.
+The phone might work, but components could be mismatched or cheap knockoffs.
+Check the “Parts and Service History” for multiple “Unknown Part” entries across different categories (display, battery, camera).

 Seller’s Guide — How to Maximize Your iPhone 15 Pro Max Resale